autoloadnextpost/auto-load-next-post/readme.txt

 = Does Auto Load Next Post support WordPress Network / Multisite websites? =

 It does.
-Just make sure that you activate the plugin on the site you want it used on and then make sure the selectors match the theme the site is using.
+Just make sure that you activate the plugin on the site you want it used on and then make sure the selectors match the theme that site is using.

 == Screenshots ==